csyvenky/ntsb_app_for_splunk/README.md

 2. Click Install app from file.

 # Full data download workflow
 The raw data file can be downloaded and reformated to work with this app.
-There are two Jupyter Notebooks.
+There are two Jupyter Notebooks to assist with the data cleanup.
+The app assumes the cleanup Jupyter Notebook has been run against the base CSV download.
+This notebook does some data cleansing, specifically reconfiguring the date formant and parsing the Location field into seperate City and State fields.
-- [data_set_download.ipynb] One that can be used to download the raw data file.
+1. [data_set_download.ipynb] - used to download the raw data file.
-- [data_set_cleanup.ipynb] One that be used to clean up the raw data file and export a data file for Splunk.
+2. [data_set_cleanup.ipynb] - used to clean up the raw data file and export a data file for Splunk.
-The notebook is available from Github here: https://github.com/csyvenky/jupyter_for_all_ntsb
+The notebook is available from [Github here](https://github.com/csyvenky/jupyter_for_all_ntsb)

 # Cleaning up the data
-The app assumes the Jupyter Notebook has been run against the base CSV download (see above for recommended method).
-This notebook does some data cleansing, specifically reconfiguring the date formant and the Location field - it parses it into City and State fields.
-The notebook is available from Github here: https://github.com/csyvenky/jupyter_for_all_ntsb

 # Credit for External Lookup Data
 The airport details data has been downloaded from OurAirports.com.
 More information on the project and the Public Domain licence can be found here: http://ourairports.com/data/